Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Introduction and setting

 \subsection{Introduction}

-In smooth ergodic theory of dynamical systems, SRB (Sinan-Ruelle-Bowen) measures are the invariant measures most compatible with volume when volume is not preserved \cite{Young02}.
-Roughly speaking, they are invariant measures with smooth density in the expanding, or unstable, directions of the dynamical systems.
-A principal result concerning SRB measures is the relationship between entropy, volume growth, and Lyapunov exponents.
-The results say that, for a $C^2$ diffeomorphism on a finite-dimensional compact Riemannian manifold, SRB measures are characterized by invariant measures satisfying the Pesin entropy formula, in which entropy is equal to volume growth on unstable manifolds, and equivalently the sum of positive Lyapunov exponents.
-These results are proved by Ledrappier, Strelcyn and Ledrappier, Young in \cite{Ledrappier82} and \cite{Young85} respectively.
+In the ergodic theory of smooth dynamical systems, SRB measures are the invariant measures most compatible with volume when the volume is not preserved by a system, see \cite{Young02} for a detailed description.
+Roughly speaking, they are invariant measures with smooth density along the expanding (or unstable) directions of the dynamical system.
+A principal result concerning SRB measures is the relationship between entropy, volume growth and Lyapunov exponents.
+The results show that, for a $C^2$ diffeomorphism on a finite-dimensional compact Riemannian manifold, SRB measures are characterized by invariant measures satisfying Pesin's entropy formula.
+This formula characterizes the entropy to be the volume growth on unstable manifolds, or equivalently, the sum of positive Lyapunov exponents, see \cite{Ledrappier84, Ledrappier82, Young85} for more details.

+This kind of results has been generalized from two aspects: one is to consider relevant problems in random dynamical systems, the other is to consider similar phenomena in infinite dimensional dynamical systems.
+It is natural and non-trivial to study related problems by combing these two aspects, i.e., random infinite dimensional dynamical systems.

-The random dynamical system considers the composition of sequences of random maps.
-This is a more general set-up than the iteration of a certain map and covers the most important examples of dynamical systems, such as products of random maps, stochastic and random ordinary and partial differential equations.
-We recommend the reader to \cite{Arnold98} and \cite{Liu95} for more detailed about random dynamical systems.
-Bahnm\"{u}ller, Liu \cite{Liu98} and Liu \cite{Liu95} extend the results that SRB measures are characterized by invariant measures satisfying the Pesin entropy formula to the random case on finite-dimensional compact Riemannian manifold.
+The random dynamical systems consider the composition of sequences of random maps.
+This is a more general set-up than the iteration of a certain map, and covers the most important examples of dynamical systems, such as products of random maps, stochastic ordinary and partial differential equations.
+We would like to refer the reader to \cite{Arnold98} and \cite{Liu95} for more details about random dynamical systems.
+In the case of two-sided stationary random dynamical system of cocycles of $C^2$ diffeomorphisms on a smooth compact Riemannian manifold over a Polish system, Bahnm\"{u}ller and Liu \cite{Liu98} proved that an invariant measure has the SRB property if and only if it satisfies (random) Pesin's entropy formula, which generalizes Ledrappier and Young's result \cite{Young85} for deterministic $C^2$ diffeomorphisms.
+In the independent and identically distributed (i.i.d.) setting, Liu and Qian \cite[Chapter VI]{Liu95} gave a detailed proof of the corresponding result, which had first been stated by Ledrappier and Young \cite{LeY88} with a brief proof.
+See also \cite[Chapter VI]{Liu95} for the proof of the corresponding result in a one-sided stationary setting.
+In \cite{liu99} , Liu established Pesin's entropy formula in the setting of both i.i.d. and stationary compositions of random $C^2$ endomorphisms of a compact manifold (not necessarily invertible and maybe with singularities), provided that the sample measures are almost all SRB in the random diffeomorphisms case by the absolute continuity property of the unstable manifolds.